Understanding Jira Priority Levels: A Detailed Breakdown

 1. Custom Priority Fields

-Jira allows you to create custom fields to capture additional context for prioritization.
-For instance, you could add fields for Business Impact, Customer Impact, or Severity, which can help you make more informed decisions.
+Jira allows you to create custom fields to capture additional context — such as Business Impact, Customer Impact, or Severity — for more informed prioritization decisions.

 2. Jira Automation

 With Jira Automation, you can automatically adjust priorities based on predefined triggers.
-For example, if a bug is reported during a critical production phase, you could set an automation rule to automatically mark it as P1 and notify the relevant team.
+For example, if a bug is reported during a critical production phase, set a rule to auto-assign P1 and notify the relevant team.

 3. Jira Query Language (JQL)